agustinafassina/Automation.Security.Tools/README.md

 # Security Tools for Automation
 The goal of this repository is to automate some security tests, such as domain scanning and port checking.
-- Domains (under development)
-- Open Ports (scan ips)
+To retrieve the data from AWS, we use Robo and the AWS SDK; with that, we can retrieve the resources from there.

 #### Scripts and details
 - Domain Scan Test: the idea is to list all AWS and Route 53 domains and run a command that scans them, displays the results in the console, and saves them to a CSV file.
 - Open ports scan: the idea is to list the IPs and scan them to see if they have the SSH port open.
-- - Ports:
+- - Ports: 21 (FTP)
-21 (FTP)
 22 (SSH)
 23 (Telnet)
 25 (SMTP)